TryItOnline/cixl/devlog/console_walkimation.md

   $w `i $i ++ $fs len mod put;
 ```

-We're using lambdas to represent scripts for now, since the only thing they care about is execution:
+We'll use lambdas to represent scripts for now, since the only thing they care about is execution:

 [dynamic.cx](https://github.com/basic-gongfu/cixl/blob/master/devlog/console_walkimation/dynamic.cx)
 ```